Getting to Perisher

 Regional Express (Rex), in partnership with Snowy Mountains Airport Corporation Pty Ltd (SMAC), will commence Regular Public Transport (RPT) services between Sydney and the Snowy Mountains (Cooma) in March 2016.

 Services will commence from Wednesday 23 March 2016 for the Easter period, with the core schedule of five return services per week commencing from Monday 28 March 2016.
-Additional services on Fridays, Saturdays, Sundays and Mondays will operate through the ski season.
+Regional Express (Rex) has released additional winter services between Sydney and the Snowy Mountains (Cooma) between 10 June 2016 and 2 October 2016, with additional services on Fridays, Saturdays, Sundays and Mondays.

 When you're booking your snow holiday, you might be asking yourself, what is the Skitube?